Melanoma is a malignant tumor that originates in melanocytes,

 If you are in any of these risk groups, you can protect yourself

-and getting yearly exams by a dermatologist or other physician
+and getting yearly exams by a dermatologist.

 Moles in an Active Stage